Warning: Parts of this page are sorely in need of revision

 Project Aon uses XML source files to create the end product that is consumed by visitors to the website.
 These source files are located in several places:

-The current working copies are stored in a subversion repository (SVN for shorts).
-If you need to work on the XML files themselves, you need to use SVN.
+The current working copies are stored in a Git repository.
+If you need to work on the XML files themselves, you need to use Git.

-You can access a anonmyous http view of the repository and you can also anonymously access the repository using a SVN client
+You can access a anonmyous http view of the repository and you can also anonymously access the repository using a Git client

 To gain write access, you must

-- set up a subversion client for your operating system.
-The subversion site lists how to do this.
-For MS Windows users, we highly recommend TortoiseSVN.
+- set up a Git client for your operating system.
+The Git site lists different clients available.
+For MS Windows users, we highly recommend TortoiseGit.

 - post a request for access to the repository on the volunteer mailing list

-For users that have the command line svn client available for the operating system.
+For users that have the command line git client available for their operating system.
 You can do the following to checkout all the XML files:

 - Request access to the repository: